PF

 Instructions

-4. 4Add the remaining 1 tablespoon oil to the skillet.
-Add the cabbage and carrots.
-Cook for 2 minutes, stirring occasionally, until the cabbage is just starting to wilt.
+4. 4Add the remaining 1 tablespoon olive oil to the skillet over medium-high heat.
+Add the cabbage and carrots, stirring occasionally, and cook 2 minutes until the cabbage just begins to wilt.

-5. 5Add the soy sauce mixture and spice mixture.
-Cover the skillet and cook over high heat for one minute, until the cabbage is completely wilted but isn’t mushy.
+5. 5Add the garlic-ginger-spice mixture and the soy sauce-vinegar mixture to the skillet.
+Cover and cook over high heat 1 minute until the cabbage is completely wilted but still crisp-tender.

 Nutrition — Per Serving